-In addition the Supervisory Board shall have an adequate number of independent members and shall not have more than two former members of the Management Board of Deutsche Bank AG.
-Under the premise that the performance of the Supervisory Board mandate in itself by the representatives of the employees cannot be reason to doubt fulfillment of the independence criteria; the Supervisory Board shall have a total of at least sixteen members that are independent.
+In addition the Supervisory Board shall have what its shareholder representatives consider to be an adequate number of independent shareholder representatives and shall not have more than two former members of the Management Board of Deutsche Bank AG.
 In any event, the Supervisory Board shall be composed such that the number of independent members among the shareholder representatives will be at least six.
 The members of the Supervisory Board may not exercise functions on a management body of, or perform advisory duties, at major competitors.
 Important and not just temporary conflicts of interest with respect to a member of the Supervisory Board should lead to a termination of the mandate.
 Members of the Supervisory Board may not hold more than the allowed number of supervisory board mandates according to Section 25d of the German Banking Act (KWG) or mandates in supervisory bodies of companies which have similar requirements.

 There is a regular maximum age limit of 70.
 In well-founded, individual cases, a Supervisory Board member may be elected or appointed for a period that extends at the latest until the end of the fourth Annual General Meeting that takes place after he or she has reached the age of 70.
 This age limit was taken into account in the election proposals to the recent General Meetings and shall also be taken into account for the next Supervisory Board elections or subsequent appointments for Supervisory Board positions that become vacant.
-In October 2015, the Supervisory Board resolved that for members of the Supervisory Board to be elected or appointed in future, the length of each individual Supervisory Board membership shall not, as a rule, exceed 15 years.
+In July 2020, the Supervisory Board resolved that for members of the Supervisory Board to be elected or appointed in future, the length of each individual Supervisory Board membership shall not, as a rule, exceed 12 years.
 Otherwise, the respective Supervisory Board member shall not be considered independent.

 The Supervisory Board respects diversity when proposing members for appointment to the Supervisory Board.
 In light of the international operations of Deutsche Bank, care should be taken that the Supervisory Board has an appropriate number of members with long-term international experience.
-Currently, the professional careers or private lives of eight members of the Supervisory Board are centered outside Germany.
+Currently, the professional careers or private lives of six members of the Supervisory Board are centered outside Germany.
 Furthermore, all of the shareholder representatives on the Supervisory Board have several years of international experience from their current or former activities as management board members or CEOs or a comparable executive function of corporations or organizations with international operations.
 In these two ways, the Supervisory Board believes the international activities of the company are sufficiently taken into account.
 The objective is to retain the currently existing international profile.
 The resumes of the members of the Supervisory Board are published on Deutsche Bank's website (www.db.com/ir/en/supervisory-board.htm).

 For the election proposals to the General Meeting, the Supervisory Board takes into account the recommendations of the Nomination Committee and the legal requirements according to which the Supervisory Board shall be composed of at least 30 % women and at least 30 % men.
 Special importance has already been attached to an appropriate consideration of women in the selection process since the Supervisory Board elections in 2008.
 In reviewing potential candidates for a new election or subsequent appointments to Supervisory Board positions that have become vacant, qualified women shall be included in the selection process and shall be appropriately considered in the election proposals.
 For many years now, at least 30 % of the Supervisory Board members have been women and, since 2013, 30 % of the shareholder representatives have been women.
-Currently, seven Supervisory Board members are women, i.e. 35 % of all members.
-The Supervisory Board strives to maintain this number.
-It should be taken into account that the Supervisory Board can only influence the composition of the Supervisory Board through its election proposals to the General Meeting.